John O'Farrell (venture capitalist)

-John O’Farrell is an Irish venture capitalist at the Silicon Valley firm Andreessen Horowitz, which he joined in June 2010 as its third general partner.
-He has served on the boards of UNICEF USA, PagerDuty, Slack, Factual, GoodData, Granular, IFTTT, ItsOn and the Second Harvest Food Bank of Santa Clara and San Mateo Counties.
+John O’Farrell is an Irish former venture capitalist at the Silicon Valley firm Andreessen Horowitz, which he joined in June 2010 as the first general partner hired by founders Marc Andreessen and Ben Horowitz.
+He resigned from the firm in May 2025.
+His venture capital investments included public companies Slack and PagerDuty.
+He was featured on the Forbes Midas List of top technology investors in 2021..
+He serves on the U.S. board of UNICEF.

 Early life and education

 O'Farrell is from Stillorgan in south Dublin.
 Born in Ireland, O’Farrell has a Bachelor of Electronic Engineering from University College Dublin and an MBA from the Stanford Graduate School of Business, where he graduated as an Arjay Miller Scholar.